vajahath/generator-ts-np/README.md

 [![Build Status](https://travis-ci.org/vajahath/generator-ts-np.svg?branch=master)](https://travis-ci.org/vajahath/generator-ts-np)
 [![npm](https://img.shields.io/npm/dt/generator-ts-np.svg)](https://www.npmjs.com/package/generator-ts-np)

-> :warning: This package is in Beta.
-You are warned!

 ![TS-NP generator](https://raw.githubusercontent.com/vajahath/generator-ts-np/master/media/logo.png)

 ## What?
 This package helps you to scaffold a directory skeleton required to start writing an npm package in Typescript, which is fully configured and ready to contain your module logic.
 And finally, ready to publish.